pawaspy/Diabetes/README.md

-# Weight Category Prediction Project
+# Diabetes Prediction Project

-This project uses a Random Forest Classifier to predict a person's weight category based on their height and weight.
+This project uses a Random Forest Classifier to predict whether a person has diabetes or not based on various diagnostic measurements.

 ## Getting Started